soundpress/NYCCharter/docs/index.rst

 ..
-New York City Administrative Code documentation master file, created by sphinx-quickstart
+New York City Charters documentation master file, created by sphinx-quickstart
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-NYC Administrative Code
+NYC Charters
 =================================

 .. toctree::